purcelba/jekyll-now/Neuroscience.md

 ___
 ## Homologous neural mechanisms of visual attention and working memory in humans and non-human primates

 I collaborated with Goeff Woodman to conduct two studies of electroencephalogram (EEG) recordings - brain activity recorded from the surface of the head that can be used to index cognitive states.
 My work helped to establish a non-human primate model of EEG components associated with visual attention and working memory.
-By pairing EEG from outside the skull with recordings of neural activity from inside the brain, we could study how neural populations give rise to observed EEG.
+By pairing EEG from outside the skull with recordings of neural activity from inside the brain, we could study how neural activity gives rise to observed EEG.
 We showed how frontal cortex indirectly contributes to the generation of attention and memory related EEG signals.
 You can read more about this work in the papers below or check out [Geoff's website](http://www.psy.vanderbilt.edu/faculty/woodman/) for more information about his awesome work.

 **Collaborators:** Geoff Woodman, Rob Reihardt, Jeffrey Schall, Richard Heitz, Polly Weigand (Vanderbilt University)